e-vakker/hybrid-office-dc-gns3-lab/03_install_configure_pfsense.md

-# Install and Configure pfSense Firewall
+# Install & Configure pfSense Firewall

 ## Add pfSense and Cloud NAT to the GNS3 Canvas: